 Fixed-income funds pool money from various investors to invest in debt instruments.
 The returns are generated from:

-- Interest Payments: Regular interest earned from the bonds and securities in the portfolio.
+- Accrual Income (Interest Payments): Regular interest earned from the bonds and securities in the portfolio.

-- Capital Appreciation: When bond prices increase due to favourable market conditions.
+- Capital Appreciation: When bond prices increase, typically when market interest rates fall.

 Types of Fixed Income Funds Available